MapleCCC/Query-MTR-Close-Time-Today/README.md

 ## Background

 Due to recent social movements in Hong Kong, the local subway system MTR has to early close every day.
-And the early close time is different from day to day.
+And the close time is different from day to day.
 It brings some inconvenience to people.
-This tool is to ease the life for those people.
+This tool is intended to ease people's life.

 ## Usage